 The mini-pill also thickens cervical mucus and thins the endometrium — preventing sperm from reaching the egg and sometimes represses ovulation.
 But unlike the combination pills, the mini-pill doesn’t contain estrogen and the progestin dose is also lower than the progestin dose.

 Not all oral contraceptives are right for everyone.
-Your OB-GYN Montgomery County will discuss your medical history and any medications you take with you to determine which oral contraceptive is best for you.
+Your OB-GYN will discuss your medical history and any medications you take with you to determine which oral contraceptive is best for you.

-If you are interested in learning more about your birth control options, and need a caring and experienced OB-GYN Montgomery TX residents rely on the professional and caring staff at New Beginnings OB-GYN under the direction of Dr. Rania Ibrahim in Conroe, TX.
+If you are interested in learning more about your birth control options, and need a caring and experienced OB-GYN then rely on the professional and caring staff at New Beginnings OB-GYN under the direction of Dr. Rania Ibrahim in Conroe, TX.

 Don’t wait – call us today at (936) 441-8635 to schedule your confidential consultation.